alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-plants-or-plant-products.markdown

   url: /topic/business-and-self-employed/importing.html
 ---

-If you’re receiving plants, seeds and soil from the EU you won’t need an import licence.
+If you’re receiving plants, seeds and soil from the EU you won’t need an import licence unless you're exporting ['prohibited plants'](#importing-prohibited-plants-and-soil-for-research).

 ##Importing plants outside the EU